alb3rtjarvis/numbacs/README.md

 Collection of Jupyter
-notebooks accompanying the book *Transport Barriers and Coherent Structures in Flow Data -- Advective, Diffusive, Stochastic, and Active methods by George Haller* [@haller2023].
+notebooks accompanying the book *Transport Barriers and Coherent Structures in Flow Data -- Advective, Diffusive, Stochastic, and Active methods by George Haller*.
 Python code which implements a wide variety of Lagrangian and Eulerian diagnostics and extraction methods for a variety of different transport settings, in both 2 and 3 dimensions (NumbaCS currently only implements purely advective methods in 2D).